is a standard communication protocol for automatization networks and building management (Building Automation and Control Networks

 protocol can be done in differnt ways:

-- Ethernet: Trasfer rate of 10MBps or 100MBps, highest performance option.
+- Ethernet: Transfer rate 10MBps or 100MBps, highest performance option.

-- ARCNET: Trasfer rate of 2.5MBps, deterministic network with token-passing protocol.
+- ARCNET: Transfer rate 2.5MBps, deterministic network with token-passing protocol.

-includes one or more master nodes, cooperating in logical tokeng-passing circuit.
-Slave nodes can also be included, able to send messages without master request.
+- RS485: serial link, Master-Slave/Token-Passing protocol type (MS/TP).
+MS/TP includes one or more Master nodes, cooperating in logical tokeng-passing circuit.
+Slave nodes can also be included, able to send messages without Master request.

 : Proprietary protocol developed by the Echelon